hngx-org/Hurricane-event-backend/README.md

    flask run
    ```

-The list you provided is a good start, but it could be more informative and complete.
-Here's an expanded and more detailed version:

 ## Usage

 The Hurricane Event Backend provides a comprehensive set of API endpoints to facilitate the management of events and related data in the events app.
 Below are some key API endpoints and their corresponding functionalities: